 1st June 2011

 CISS post-doctoral fellow Dr Monika Barthwal-Datta has spoken with the BBC on World News Today.
 Dr Barthwal-Datta, the leader of the CISS Food Security in Asiaproject, spoke in relation to a recently released Oxfam report indicating that food prices will double by 2030.
-To listen to the interview click here (interview at 26m40s).

 The project leaders, Professor Alan Dupont and Dr Monika Barthwal-Datta will be travelling to Singapore at the beginning of June for a high-level workshop co-hosted by CISS and the International Institute for Strategic Studies (IISS) Asia with key stakeholders in the region.
 These include policy makers, representatives from international institutions, private organisations and other academics.
 The workshop is a unique opportunity for stakeholders to come together and identify the most pressing food security concerns in Asia and what governments and other relevant actors require in order to be able to deal with these challenges adequately.
 It will help to build a regional network for food security with the aim of further collaboration.

 The project team is a collaboration of key academics, postdoctoral and doctoral candidates and professional staff located at the Centre for International Security Studies.

 |Project Sponsor||Professor Alan Dupont|